fedimint/fedimint/integrationtests/README.md

 Initialization will spawn API and HBBFT consensus threads for federation nodes starting at port `4000` then give you access to the following:
 - `fed`- control and inspect federation nodes and consensus
-- `user`- calls functions in the user client API to simulate minimint users
+- `user`- calls functions in the user client API to simulate fedimint users
 - `bitcoin`- manipulate the shared Bitcoin network
 - `gateway`- calls functions in the gateway client API to simulate a gateway node
 - `lightning`- manipulate the gateway LN node and another connected LN node